 32/64 bit installation

-OrcaFlex 9.6 introduced 64 bit versions of the OrcaFlex executables.
+OrcaFlex 9.6 introduced 32 and 64 bit versions of the OrcaFlex executables.
 In order to use the 64 bit OrcFxAPI.dll, a 64 bit version of the Distributed OrcaFlex client program must be used.
 The installation program gives you the option of running either the 32 bit or 64 bit version of the client.

 Be aware that if you run the 64 bit version of the client then you will not be able to process jobs using 32 bit versions of OrcFxAPI.dll.
-So, if you need to process jobs with OrcaFlex 9.5 or earlier then you must run the 32 bit version of the client since those older versions of OrcaFlex are only available as 32 bit executables.
+So, if you need to process jobs with OrcaFlex 9.5 then you must run the 32 bit version of the client since those older versions of OrcaFlex are only available as 32 bit executables.

 Once you are prepared to commit to OrcaFlex 9.6 and later you can start running the 64 bit version of the client.
 Note that you do not need to switch every single client on your network to the 64 bit version at the same time.
 It is possible to operate a mixed installation where you have some clients running 32 bit and others running 64 bit.